mrankitvish/vs-code-server/README.md

     ```bash
     kubectl get pods -n default -l app=code-server
     ```
-    It will look something like `my-vs-code-release-code-server-xxxxxxxx-abcde`.
+    It will look something like `my-vs-code-xxxxxxxx-abcde`.

 2.  **Forward a local port to the pod's port:**
     This example forwards your local port `8080` to port `8080` inside the pod where your application is running.